zicna/routing-nested-resources-reading/README.md

 Nesting resources is a powerful tool that helps you keep your routes neat and tidy and is better than dynamic route segments for representing parent/child relationships in your system.

 However, as a general rule, you should only nest resources one level deep and ensure that you are considering Separation of Concerns in your routing.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/routing-nested-resources-reading'>Routing and Nested Resources</a> on Learn.co and start learning to code for free.</p>